luigifreda/pyslam/README.md

 $ ./main_slam.py
 ```

 This will process the same default [KITTI]((http://www.cvlibs.net/datasets/kitti/eval_odometry.php)) video (available in the folder `data/videos`) by using its corresponding camera calibration file (available in the folder `settings`).
-You can stop it by focusing/clicking on one of the opened windows and pressing the key 'Q' or closing the 3D pangolin GUI.
+You can stop it by clicking on one of the opened windows and pressing the key 'Q' or closing the 3D pangolin GUI.

 ---

 ### Selecting a dataset and different configuration parameters

-The file [config.yaml](./config.yaml) can be used as a unique entry-point to configure the system, the target dataset and its global configuration parameters set in [pyslam/config_parameters.py](./pyslam/config_parameters.py).
+The file [config.yaml](./config.yaml) serves as a single entry point to configure the system, the target dataset and its global configuration parameters set in [pyslam/config_parameters.py](./pyslam/config_parameters.py).

 To process a different **dataset** with both VO and SLAM scripts, you need to update the file [config.yaml](./config.yaml):
 * Select your dataset `type` in the section `DATASET` (further details in the section *[Datasets](#datasets)* below for further details).
 This identifies a corresponding dataset section (e.g. `KITTI_DATASET`, `TUM_DATASET`, etc).